mramshaw/MQTT_and_mosquitto/README.md

 - In queues, a message is stored until it is consumed (no such thing takes place with MQTT)
 - In queues, a message is only consumed by one client (in MQTT, any number of clients may be subscribed to a topic)
-- A queue is much more heavyweight than a topic (a queue is named and must be explicitly created while a topic is very lightweight)
+- A queue is much more heavyweight than a topic (a queue is named and must be explicitly created while a topic is lightweight)

 ## Mosquitto